Major Events & Jewish Feasts in Revelation

 Purging by tribulation

-This indicates that in the midst of God's judgment in the series of Trumpets and Vials, there are both those being saved from final wrath and those who are not.
-This purging by tribulation allows for a change by anyone towards repentance and salvation.
+This indicates that in the midst of God's judgment, after the series of Trumpet judgments, there are both those being saved from final wrath (the grain harvest) and those who are not (the grape harvest.)
+This purging by tribulation allows for a change by anyone towards repentance and salvation, before God's full wrath is poured out—the Vials.

 Throughout the series of seven Trumpets, there is still a chance to repent and not meet the fate of the grapes—the Vials of the full wrath of God.